valpackett/sweetroll/README.md

 When it's done, it says where it put the binary (something like `.stack-work/install/your-platform/some/versions/.../bin`).

 (NOTE: to get a smaller resulting binary, [enable split-objs globally in stack](https://github.com/commercialhaskell/stack/issues/1284#issuecomment-196639511), remove snapshots once and rebuild.
 And by smaller I do mean SMALLER.
-Linking it will take more time though.)
+Linking it will take more time though.
+Unless you use lld, the LLVM linker, which is incredibly fast.
+Something like this: `stack build --fast --ghc-options "-pgml clang39 -optl -fuse-ld=lld"`)

 ### Running on a server